Hoyasumii/avengers-endgame/README.md

 THOR: I'm counting on it.
 Your Majesty.

-[Thor offers Valkyrie a farewell ha
+[Thor offers Valkyrie a farewell han